bigfix/developer.bigfix.com/site/reference/types/bes-action-result.md

 # type: bes action result

-The &lt;bes action result&lt; inspectors examine the results of BES Actions, which can be used to make reports.
+The &lt;bes action result&gt; inspectors examine the results of BES Actions, which can be used to make reports.

 # action of &lt;bes action result&gt; : bes action